rails/rails/guides/source/action_view_helpers.md

 # => <link href="/assets/application.css" rel="stylesheet" />
 ```

-You can modify the link attributes by passing a hash as the last argument.
+You can modify the HTML attributes of the stylesheet tag by passing a hash as the
+last argument.

 ```ruby
 stylesheet_link_tag "application", media: "all"